cfpb/Metro2/django/README.md

 ## How to run in docker-compose (recommended)
 If you have docker-compose installed, this will be the simplest strategy.
 If not, you can use the instructions under [[How to run locally]] below.
+Running in docker-compose uses the Django settings specified in `django_application/settings/docker-compose.py` and connects to a PostgreSQL database that is managed by docker-compose.

 Running the project:
 1. From the Metro2 project root, run `docker-compose build` and `docker-compose up` to get the app running.